Dick Brooks: Career

 Brooks made his Grand National Series debut at the first Daytona 500 Qualifying Race in 1969, driving a self-owned Plymouth.
-Brooks had a solid year, and with 12 top-tens he finished 21st in the final standings.
+Brooks had a solid year, and with twelve top-tens he finished 21st in the final standings.
 This also meant Brooks became the rookie of the year.
-He continued to drive his Plymouth in 1970 and scored 15 top-five finishes in 34 races, improving to 13th in the final points standings.
+He continued to drive his Plymouth in 1970 and scored fifteen top-five finishes in 34 races, improving to thirteenth in the final points standings.
 Brooks came close to winning the 1970 Georgia 500, but eventually finished third to Richard Petty and Bobby Isaac after having led 133 laps.
 In 1971 Brooks moved to the team of Mario Rossi, driving the No. 22 Dodge.
-In 15 races with the team Books scored 12 top-ten finishes.
-His best run of the season came at Darlington were he finished second to Buddy Baker.
+In fifteen races with the team Books scored twelve top-ten finishes.
+His best run of the season came at Darlington where he finished second to Buddy Baker.

 For the next two seasons, Brooks did not have a full-time ride and practically picked up whatever ride came up.
 Brooks started the 1972 season at the Atlanta 500, driving the No. 90 Ford for Junie Donlavey.
 Brooks made three additional starts for Donlavey with a best finish of eighth, at the Winston 500.
 Brooks also drove five races for Marvin Welty but failed to finish any of them.
 Brooks only finished one other race that year, when he drove for Bill Champion at the Texas 500.
 Brooks started out his 1973 season driving the No. 6 Owens Racing Dodge to a third place finish at the Daytona 500.
 He returned to Donlavey and drove eight races for that team in 1973.
 The highlight of Brooks's career came at the Talladega 500, when he drove the Plymouth of Jimmy Crawford to an unexpected victory.
 Brooks was not supposed to drive Crawford's Plymouth, but after officials ruled that Crawford did not have enough experience on the big speedway, Brooks took over the ride.

 Without a ride for the 1974 season, Brooks started to field a self-owned Dodge.
-Of the 16 races that Brooks entered that year he finished three times.
+Of the sixteen races that Brooks entered that year he finished three times.
 His best finish of the season was in the Volunteer 500 at Bristol International Speedway.